-In 2010, serendipity would have me representing one of a gay couple in Canada’s first national Pride advertising campaigns spearheaded by a major corporation.
+In 2010, serendipity would have me representing one-half of a gay couple in Canada’s first national Pride advertising campaign spearheaded by a major corporation.
 From coast to coast my mug was plastered on bus shelters, subway cars, newspapers, and billboards across the country – some 7 floors high as you can see -looking every bit in love with um, err, well….a….bank?

 Actually, the moment this image was snapped the very handsome tall fellow named Colin – whom I had met five minutes earlier in casting and who was now sitting on my lap – was gently caressing the back of my neck with his fingers.
 It made me smitten.
 And the photographer captured that moment and turned it into advertising gold.